googlecode-mirror/poodll.poodll23/readmes/readme.poodllfilter.txt

 If however you are interested in the stopwatch,flashcards etc widgets, consult the PoodLL website for the more information about using them.
 For now, here are some sample filter strings you can use.
 It is probably easy enough to cut and paste from the strings below, and modify them as needed.

 *In this release the HTML5 widgets have been excluded.
-They will be back in the next release*
+They will be back in the next release we hope*

 Stopwatch
 {POODLL:type=stopwatch,fontheight=48,permitfullscreen=false,mode=normal,uniquename=ignorethis,runtime=swf,width=400,height=265}